|Birth: ||Dec. 6, 1759|

-Notes: "Ult" indicates previously month.
-No tombstone found for either David or Lydia.
+*"Ult" indicates previously month.
+No tombstone found for either David or his wife, Lydia.

 The illegitimate son of Annah Colvin, David Niles was raised in Rhode Island by his maternal grandparents, Jeremiah Colvin and Ruth Tucker, moving with them to Rutland Co., VT.

 A Vermont Revolutionary War veteran, between 1777 and 1780, he served several stints in the Clarendon militia.

 About 1783 he married Lydia [maiden name undocumented]; they were the parents of nine known children, the last two born in Ohio: Leonard, Lucy [Pool], Sanford, David Jr., Hiram, Erastus, Clarissa [Marks], Thomas Jefferson and Lorana.

 A record of Lydia's death date has not yet been found.

 David Niles (1759 - 1843)